mozilla/treeherder/docs/list_of_services.rst

 ---------------

 A gevent-based implementation of a `socket.io`_ server that can send soft-realtime updates to the clients.
-It only serves socketio-related request, tipically namespaced with /socket.io.
+It only serves socketio-related request, typically namespaced with /socket.io.
 When executing, it consumes messages from rabbitmq using a "events.#" routing key.
 As soon as a new event is detected, it's sent down to the consumers who subscribed to it.
 To separate the socket.io connection from the standard http ones we use varnish with the following configuration